cfengine/documentation/examples/example_ssh_keys.markdown

 policy_hub#
 ```

-There is no authorized_keys on the managed servers, but the home directory (and .ssh directory) exists:
+There are no authorized_keys files on the managed servers, but the home (and .ssh) directories exist:

 ```
 # ls -d /home/user*/.ssh